 As you carry out the estate plan of your loved one, you face many responsibilities.
 The task that the beneficiaries will likely view as the most important is the actual disbursement of funds from the trust or the estate.
 As the trustee or personal representative, it is your duty to distribute the assets according to your loved one’s wishes.
-However, in order to protect yourself, it is important to obtain a signed receipt and release from each beneficiary who receives a distribution.
+However, in order to protect yourself, it is important to obtain a signed receipt for a disbursement and release from each beneficiary who receives a distribution.

 Five Reasons Why Obtaining a Receipt for a Disbursement is So Important